Global Case Competition

 - All team members must commit to participating in the entire competition.

-Teams can work both individually and collectively in real and virtual communication to develop the team’s most creative and innovative solution to the case.
+Teams can work both individually and collectively to develop the team’s most creative and innovative solution to the case.

-- Teams will develop a 2-page paper (maximum length) solution to the case.
+- Teams will develop a 2-page (maximum length) solution or set of solutions to the case.

-- Expert judges will evaluate each team’s solutions and select the top 5 team solutions to compete.
+- Expert judges will evaluate each team’s solutions and select the top 5 teams to compete.

 - The five competing teams refine their solutions and develop their presentations one week before the final competition.

-NOTE: Individuals who require travel to Pullman to compete must contact the planning committee.
+NOTE: Individuals who require travel to Pullman to compete must contact firstname.lastname@example.org.
 Efforts will be made to assist in transportation, subject to funding availability.

 For information about how you can support the Global Case Competition contactJack Purdie